stfc/PSyclone/doc/dynamo0p3.rst

 iterates over
 #############

 The fourth type of metadata provided is ``ITERATES_OVER``.
 This specifies that the Kernel has been written with the assumption that it is iterating over the specified entity.
-Currently this only has one valid value which is ``CELLS``.
+For user-supplied kernels this currently only has one valid value which is ``CELLS``.

 Procedure
 #########